John M. Stowell

 John Maxell Stowell (1824–1907) was an American politician in Wisconsin.
 He served as the 26th Mayor of Milwaukee.

 Early life

 Stowell was born in Alexander, New York in 1824.
 He attended Alexander Classical School and Marietta College before moving to Milwaukee, Wisconsin in 1856.

 Political career

 Stowell was a member of the Wisconsin State Assembly in 1862 before serving as Mayor of Milwaukee from 1882 to 1884.
 He was a Democrat.

-He died in 1907 and is interred in Forest Home Cemetery in Milwaukee.
+He died in 1907 in Milwaukee#cite_note-2 and is interred in Forest Home Cemetery in Milwaukee.